Sääminki

 Sääminki (/fi/; Säminge) was a countryside and former municipality of Finland.
 Most of Sääminki municipality was incorporated in 1973 with the Savonlinna town and the rest with Punkaharju municipality.

-It was located in the province of Eastern Finland and was part of the South Savo region.
+It was in the province of Eastern Finland and was part of the South Savo region.
 The municipality had a population of 11,710 and covered an area of 1009,9 km^{2} (31 December 1970).
 The population density was 11.60 inhabitants per km^{2}.